statistik-aargau/propopbirth/README.md

 the spatial units are large enough to ensure that **meaningful forecast estimates**.
 There is no population limit specification by the FSO, when not to run the forecast models.
-However, it **visual checks** are advisable (graphs see vignettes for examples).
+However, it **visual checks** are advisable (see vignette graphs for examples).
 These are helpful to verify whether the estimates for the birth rate forecasts are meaningful.

 ### Future plans

 Currently, FSO birth data is not accessible with the required variables.
-For this reason, the birth data is included in the `{propopbirth}` package.
+For this reason, the birth data (up to year 2023) is included in the `{propopbirth}` package.
 As soon as the birth data is publicly accessible (similar to population data), it will be directly accessible in `{propopbirth}` .
 This will allow a more flexible selection of spatial units (not only